nuvla/documentation/docs/nuvlabox/v1/edge-device-mgmt/index.md

 This way you can keep tabs on what your host-level management mechanism is doing, and you can even reproduce it manually in case you want to debug your own playbook scripts.

-**NOTE:** remember not to call this `assemble-playbooks` operation when you've enabled the emergency playbooks, as it will cause said playbooks to be disabled after the operation succeeds.
+**NOTE:** remember not to call this `assemble-playbooks` operation when you've enabled the emergency playbooks, as it will cause these playbooks to be disabled after the operation succeeds.